mafrosis/aider-conventions/icalendar-events/README.md

 - Generating conference or meeting schedules
 - Planning multi-day events and stays

-## Key Features

-- Strict attention to timezone handling
-- Clear guidelines for multi-day events
-- Verification checklist for calendar accuracy
-- Process for proofreading and error detection

 ## Usage

 Save your event information to a file, then run aider like: